OdysseyV/hash_function/ReadMe.md

 *  Assignment 2 : Hash Function

 *******************************************************
+Assignment:

+Part 1 - Using any programming language (Preferably Java or Python), develop your own hash function.
+Given an input string x of any length, your hash function must generate a random output bit vector y of length 32 bits.
+You should only use logical operators (&, |, >>, <<) and also (Rotate right/left) to generate the output (digest).
+You can take ideas from how existing Hash functions like SHA-2 are designed.

 Description of the program

 Part 1 includes the hash function.
 The hash function